syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Virtualization.md

 This method helps to load data incrementaly to the DataGrid.
 This method is called to fetch the initial set of data when the DataGrid loads.
 When you scroll the DataGrid and reach the last record of loaded data, DataGrid requests this method to load the next subset of data.

-> Note: LoadMoreItemsAsync() method is called when HasMoreItems property is set to ‘true’.
+N> LoadMoreItemsAsync() method is called when HasMoreItems property is set to ‘true’.

 ### HasMoreItems